jakzal/toolbox/README.md

 ./toolbox test --dry-run
 ```

-#### Exclude tools by tags
+#### Filter tools by tags

-To exclude some tools from the generated test command, multiple `--exclude-tag` options can be added:
+To exclude some tools from the generated test command multiple `--exclude-tag` options can be added.
+The `--tag` option can be used to filter tools by tags.

 ```
-bin/toolbox.php test --exclude-tag ~php7.3 --exclude-tag foo
+bin/toolbox.php test --exclude-tag ~php7.3 --exclude-tag foo --tag bar
 ```

 ### Tools definitions